Saint Joseph's Mission (Williams Lake): Early days

 The local bands were hesitant to send their children to the school at first.
-When they had petitioned the Mission to open a school for their children, they were asking for something to supplement their own traditional education, not a residential school that would completely eliminate their traditional education altogether.
-Their hesitancy ended in 1895, when the government made it compulsory to send Indigenous children to school between the ages of 7 and 16.
-As there were no day schools available to them, St. Joseph's Mission became their only choice, and for most Cariboo Indigenous students, it would remain their only choice until 1967.
+They had petitioned the mission to open a school, but had wanted to supplement their traditional education, not to completely eliminate their traditional education altogether.
+In 1895 the government made attendance compulsory between the ages of 7 and 16.
+As there were no day schools, St. Joseph's Mission became their only choice, and for most Cariboo Indigenous students, it would remain their only choice until 1967.

 The school was initially set up to teach trades to its students.
-The Oblates promised the federal government to teach "two or three trades" to its students, which for boys meant carpentry and blacksmithing, and some agricultural skills; and for the girls, housekeeping, buttermaking, sewing, and knitting.
-However, in 1891, the school's blacksmith shop burned down.
-Following the reconstruction of the blacksmith's shop, the school's blacksmith became sick and quit.
+The Oblates promised the federal government to teach "two or three trades" to its students, which for boys meant carpentry, blacksmithing, and some agricultural skills, and for the girls, housekeeping, buttermaking, sewing, and knitting.
+However in 1891, the school's blacksmith shop burned down.
+After the reconstruction of the blacksmith's shop, the school's blacksmith became sick and quit.
 In September 1892, the Oblates hired a talented blacksmith to teach trades at St. Joseph's.
 At the end of the school year, he asked for a pay raise, was denied, and quit.
 They replaced him with a Mr. Horan, who worked for the school for three years before he was fired for participating in a political campaign.
 When the school was unable to find a replacement, they re-hired Mr. Horan, but he took an unauthorized leave of absence for three months, got into debt, and developed a reputation for public drunkenness, which affected the reputation of the school.

 The first mission for the schools's teachers was to teach the students English.
 At first, none of the students knew any English, so the school had to temporarily permit the use of Indigenous languages.
 By 1894, the boys were mostly speaking English, with principal J.M.J.
 Lejacq declaring that "the Indian language is a thing of the past."
 The girls took longer to give up their Indigenous languages: they were still speaking them regularly in 1896.
 Later on, the students would be punished for speaking their indigenous languages, and the school successfully caused the children to lose the ability to speak their native tongue.

-In 1896, the Sisters of Saint Anne departed from the school, due to financial difficulties.
-They were replaced as teachers by the Order of the Sisters of the Child Jesus, who came from France to serve at St. Joseph's Mission.
-The situation proved difficult at first, as neither the girls they were teaching (who had less time at the Mission school than the boys) nor the nuns who were teaching them knew how to speak English, the mandated language of instruction for the school.
+The Sisters of Saint Anne left in 1896 due to financial difficulties.
+They were replaced by the Order of the Sisters of the Child Jesus, who came from France to serve at St. Joseph's Mission.
+At first neither the girls they were teaching (who had less time at the Mission school than the boys) nor the nuns who were teaching them spoke any English, the mandated language of instruction for the school.
 In 1897, St. Joseph's also opened a novitiate that the Sisters of the Child Jesus operated, although no Indigenous girls graduated from the program.